codedragon/code_reviews/slides.md

 ## For more thoughts on my idea to improve code reviews, please contact me
-## This document is currently only available internally at TWDC:
+## If you work at TWDC, you may also want to read this:
 https://mckim055.pages.gitlab.disney.com/great_software/posts/an-idea-for-code-reviews